alex-truby/colorado_drought_study/README.md

 ## Next Steps
-Given the finding that there does not appear to be a significant correlation between any of these drought indicators and well water levels, it would be interesting to conduct another study focusing perhaps on population growth, geological factors such as recharge rate, etc. to determine what factors may be driving gound water well depletion.
+While this study focused on rolling up all of the conties in Colorado to get a better understanding of the state as a whole, it would be interesting to see if different trends held true for different areas of the state.
+Additionally, given the finding that there does not appear to be a significant correlation between any of these drought indicators and well water levels, it would be interesting to conduct another study focusing perhaps on population growth, geological factors such as recharge rate, etc. to determine what factors may be driving gound water well depletion.

 ## Citations
 * Dai, Aiguo & National Center for Atmospheric Research Staff (Eds).
 Last modified 12 Dec 2019.
 "The Climate Data Guide: Palmer Drought Severity Index (PDSI)."
 Retrieved from https://climatedataguide.ucar.edu/climate-data/palmer-drought-severity-index-pdsi.